roperzh/jroff/README.md

 - [ ] Finish unit tests
 - [x] Fix issues with the parser
 - [x] Add missing macros
-- [ ] Clarify that we do not intend to copy the behavior of groff_html
 - [ ] Documentation
   - [x] Implement a build system to document pages
   - [ ] Add documentation to all the code